passion4IT/CurrencyConverter/README.md

 # CurrencyConverter
-Currencyconverter application with Symfony and CurrencyLayer API
+Chrencyconverter application with Symfony and CurrencyLayer API This application has been developed to test CurrencyLayer API to change EURO to USD and FRANC currency values.

-###Following framework/tools have been used to achieve purpose of application
+### Following framework/tools have been used to achieve purpose of application
 - Symfony 3.4
 - php 7.1
 - mysql 5.7